-This privacy statement only covers the Cumbria Partnership NHS Foundation Trust website.
+This privacy statement only covers the North Cumbria Integrated Care NHS Foundation Trust website.
 It does not cover all sites that can be linked to from this site, so you should always be aware when you are moving to another site and read the privacy statement on that site.

 What information do we collect?